 Role Description Crypto Officer Administrator: Provides cryptographic initialization and management functions.
-Crypto Officer functions are available via the CM Remote Management application.
+Crypto Officer functions are available via the CM or SMC remote management application.
 Limited functions are also available via the Console interface.
 Supervisor: Provides limited operational management functions.
-Functions are available via the CM Remote Management application.
+Functions are available via the remote management application.
 Limited functions are also available via the Console interface.
-Services for the CO are accessible directly via the Local Console CLI or remotely via the CM Remote Management Interface and the CM Remote Management application.
+Services for the CO are accessible directly via the Local Console CLI or remotely via the Remote Management Interface and the remote management application.
 User Restricted to read-only access to module configuration data.
 Operator: The Operator role is intended to provide sufficient restricted module access for an IT professional to monitor and ensure the network infrastructure to which the encryptor is connected is intact and operational.
-Services for the Operator are accessible directly via the Local Console CLI or remotely via the CM Remote Management Interface and the CM Remote Management application.
+Services for the Operator are accessible directly via the Local Console CLI or remotely via the Remote Management Interface and the remote management application.
 Upgrader: The Upgrader Role is limited to applying field upgrades to the module firmware.
 Additional access is restricted to read-only access to module configuration data.
-Services for the Upgrader are accessible directly via the Local Console CLI or remotely via the CM Remote Management application.
+Services for the Upgrader are accessible directly via the Local Console CLI or remotely via the remote management application.

 Roles cannot be changed while authenticated to the module; however, the module permits multiple concurrent operators.
 While only one operator may connect to the Local Console at a time, multiple concurrent remote sessions are permitted.
-CM based management is not session oriented; thus, multiple operators may be issuing commands with each command processed individually as it is received by the module.
+Remote management is not session oriented; thus, multiple operators may be issuing commands with each command processed individually as it is received by the module.
 In a meshed network the system architecture supports simultaneous interactions with many far end modules; the multiple users (remote modules) all sending data to the data input port.
 The module's access control rules, system timing, and internal controls maintain separation of the multiple concurrent COs, Operators, Upgraders and Users.